Skip to content

 Tuning

-If you're seeing the breaker trip too often, the usual culprits are:
+If you're seeing the breaker trip too often:

-• A flaky integration where 5xx is actually expected and the right move is more retries with backoff, not opening the breaker.
-Bump threshold up.
+• A flaky integration where 5xx is genuinely expected may want more retries with backoff rather than an open breaker.

 If it doesn't trip when it should: